lkodinsson/MARS/Fantasy/Spellcasting.md

 To cast a spell you must perform the following steps:

+1. Wait for the complete duration required to cast that spell.
-1. Roll your spellcasting skill and associated stat versus the spell's difficulty.
+2. Roll your spellcasting skill and associated stat versus the spell's difficulty.
-2. If you succeed, spend mana equal to that spell's cost.
+3. If you succeed, spend mana equal to that spell's cost.
 If you fail, spend 1 mana instead.
-3. Perform the effects of that spell based on your degree of success.
+4. Perform the effects of that spell based on your degree of success.
-4. The targets (if any) may roll to resist the effects of that spell (if allowed).
+5. The targets (if any) may roll to resist the effects of that spell (if allowed).

 If the targets of your spells choose to resist them, they roll their stat to resist as specified by that spell.
 Unless a spell states otherwise, resisting a spell negates all effects of that spell on that target.
 When a target rolls to resist that spell, they are rolling an opposed check against the roll you already made to cast that spell.
 If the recipients of that spell are granted future opportunities to resist that spell, they will continue to roll resist checks against the same value.